Proof of financial ability (International Degree Admissions)

 - Sponsored applicants: If you are sponsored by another person, you must document

-- Applicants with scholarships or student loan: Please upload the official letter confirming that you are eligible for a scholarship/student loan from the funding or educational authorities in your home country.
+- Applicants with scholarships or student loan: Please upload the official letter confirming that you are eligible for a scholarship/student loan from the self-funded or educational authorities in your home country.

 Many students depend on a sponsor for financial support or scholarships/student loan from home country.
 A guarantee from a sponsor is: